Bookmark and Share

 Each state and its lifetime are described below:

-Climax state only occurs at the end of the game.
+- The Climax state only occurs at the end of the game.

-Idle state occurs when there is no or little action in the game.
+- The Idle state occurs when there is no or little action in the game.
 This state may last forever.

-Mid state occurs when the action becomes more intense, moving into the High state as required.
+- The Mid state occurs when the action becomes more intense, moving into the High state as required.
 Mid may be sustained for some time, typically longer than High, which generally resolves quite quickly to Climax, or back to Mid if the player retreats from combat.

 Assigning Content to Game States

 A good starting point is to split our song into segments of 8 or 16 bars, corresponding to the parts I mentioned earlier, next we will group them in sequential playlists, and then assign them to appropriate states.
-Since the second half of the song is generally more intense than the first half, let’s group segments of the first part inside a playlist container called “Mid”, and segments of the second part into another playlist called “High”.
-“Climax” has the song’s outro only, and “Idle” has no material yet.
-Now, create a switch container (“01_Basic_Integration” in the project), load the Interactive Music layout (F10), and associate all playlists with their corresponding state value: “Idle” with Idle, “Mid” with Mid, and so on (figure 1).
+Since the second half of the song is generally more intense than the first half, let's group segments of the first part inside a playlist container called "Mid", and segments of the second part into another playlist called "High".
+"Climax" has the song's outro only, and "Idle" has no material yet.
+Now, create a switch container ("01_Basic_Integration" in the project), load the Interactive Music layout (F10), and associate all playlists with their corresponding state value: "Idle" with Idle, "Mid" with Mid, and so on (see image below).
 From now on, these names will be used loosely to refer either to switch values, playlists, or game states in general.

 Transitions between Each State